Eubulaner8/Eubulaner_Github_Onboarding/README_CheetSheat.md

  <summary>How to create a new Repo in Github?</summary>

 # How to add a Repo

+> Press New Button/

 <picture>
  <img alt="create-a-new-Repo" src="images/create-a-new-Repo.png">
 </picture>

+> Fill Repo Name and choose "Add a README file" and press  /

 <picture>
  <img alt="Repo-PopUp" src="images/Repo-PopUp.png">